 The 2018 drum corps season is just around the corner.
-Music City still has openings at all positions and invites you to audition for a spot in our tenth anniversary season and have the summer of a lifetime.
+Music City still has a few BRASS and COLOR GUARD openings and invites you to audition for a spot in our tenth anniversary season and have the summer of a lifetime.

 For more information about auditioning for the corps, including audition materials, please submit an interest form.
 Additional information can also be found on our Membership page.

 Flag, Rifle, Saber

 Jacob Kalemba brings extensive DCI and WGI experience to his new role joining Music City’s 2018 design team as color guard designer and choreographer.
 “I want to help create a unique identity for Music City for its debut in DCI World Class from a visual and color guard perspective,” Kalemba said.
 “The creative and design[…]

 Percussion supervisor and arranger David England returns to Music City in 2018 to join a design team working to deliver a show he says will be creative, unique, yet accessible to all audiences.
 “The ideas for the show are based from moods and textures from various sources,” said England, a band director in Murfreesboro, Tenn.,[…]

 Music City’s 2018 show will venture into new territory while honoring the drum corps’ roots and its members’ experience, according to visual designer Jeffrey Thompson.
 The Lexington, Ky. based designer wrote the drill for Music City’s 2017 show “Tribe,” and returns in 2018 as both Drill Writer and Visual Caption Supervisor.
 “This season brings many[…]